yringler/rocket2anki/README.md

 3. Open anki, and import the generated decks from `decks/allLANGUAGE.txt`

 ## Limitations
-This script is not able to download content you didn't pay for.
+1. This script is not able to download content you didn't pay for.
 (Yes, I checked.
 Purely for research purposes.)
 I mean, you can probably figure something out, but that's probably a federal crime.
+2. It can only download one language level at a time.
+For example, to download the whole rocket spanish, you'd have to run it 3 times, once for each level.

 [anki home]: https://apps.ankiweb.net/
 [spanish dashboard]: https://app.rocketlanguages.com/members/products/1/dashboard